Town Meeting Member, Chair of Precinct 15

 6. In addition to its inefficiency the Town Meeting form of government is not working for all our neighborhoods.
 Framingham is better than this.

-Please Vote “Yes” to become a City.
+On April 4, please vote “Yes” to become a City.